-When is it Illegal for a Landlord to Keep a Security Deposit?
+When Is It Illegal for a Landlord to Keep a Security Deposit?

 What the laws say in Virginia

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on March 8, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on November 7, 2024

 Use these links to jump to different sections:

-Under Virginia landlord tenant-law, landlords have the ability to require tenants to pay a security deposit.
+Many landlords require their tenants to pay a security deposit when moving into a rental unit.
+Under Virginia landlord-tenant law, landlords can require tenants to pay a security deposit.
 The amount of the security deposit can be equal to two months’ rent.
-The amount of money cannot go over this security deposit limit.
+It can’t go over this security deposit limit.

-When the tenant moves out of the rental unit, return of the security deposit must be without unreasonable delay.
+When the tenant moves out of the rental unit, the return of the security deposit must be without unreasonable delay.
 There are strict state laws governing when a Virginia landlord has the right to all or part of a tenant’s security deposit.

 1. Unpaid Rent